Odhynn/naerk/content/Characters/Bjonnyr.md

 ## Berenfaer

-In 4817 he took part in the [[Zolkar's Dawn Riot]] events that led to the resurgence of the Berenfaer, along with his brother [[Ulfwyr]], and led the charge in the Battle for Fort Freyr near [[Ilistair]].
+In 4817 he took part in the [[Zolkarsdawn Riot]] events that led to the resurgence of the Berenfaer, along with his brother [[Ulfwyr]], and led the charge in the Battle for Fort Freyr near [[Ilistair]].
 They both sailed to the South Sea afterwards to explore.

 ## South Sea